 PwC must pay FDIC US$625.3m over bank's collapse: US judge

-[NEW YORK] A federal judge on Monday said PricewaterhouseCoopers LLP (PwC) must pay US$625.3 million in damages to the Federal Deposit Insurance Corp (FDIC) for failing to uncover fraud that led to one of the largest bank failures of the global financial crisis.
+A FEDERAL judge on Monday said PricewaterhouseCoopers LLP must pay US$625.3 million in damages to the Federal Deposit Insurance Corp (FDIC) for failing to uncover fraud that led to one of the largest bank failures of the global financial crisis.

 US District Judge Barbara Rothstein found it more likely than not that PwC's negligence was the proximate cause of FDIC damages from the August 2009 demise of Montgomery, Alabama's Colonial BancGroup Inc, once among the 25 largest US banks.